NEBA of Connecticut

 Section 1.
 Officers: The officers of the Association shall be the President,

-Board will fill that position by election .
+the Board will fill that position by election.

 Section 3.
 Powers and Duties of the President: The President shall be

-submit a report of the operations of this Association for each year to
+He shall submit a report of the operations of this Association for each

-the Directors all matters within his knowledge which the interest of
+report to the Directors all matters within his knowledge which the interest

 Association, all checks, notes, drafts, bills of exchange, acceptances